vascocosta/glueather/README.md

 Instead of showing fancy graphics glueather focuses on the actual meteorological data, neatly presented in a tabular fahsion, particularly useful for the forecasts.
 The data is provided by the free [OpenWeather API](https://openweathermap.org/), through thousands of distributed home weather stations in addition to standard sources of meteorological data.

+In order to use the application you **need** to get an [API key](https://home.openweathermap.org/users/sign_up) from OpenWeather which you should paste into your conf.json file.

 ![Windows screenshot 1](https://i.imgur.com/lTc87Yq.png)

 # Features